lkulpa/orangehrm-automation-framework/README.md

 New tests should be added in relevant test classes in `orangehrm-automation-framework\src\test\java\tests` directory.

 Test methods should be descriptive and include "Test" at the end of its name, e.g. "loginTest".
+The _@Test_ annotation must be included above each test method.

 Page Object classes should be added in `orangehrm-automation-framework\src\main\java\page` named following the patttern: _PageNamePage_.
 E.g. "AddEmployeePage".